WillSumerfield/OutreachPygame/README.md

        player.vely = player.jump_power # Increase the player's y velocity by their jump power
 ```

-add a new check for another keypress, like right arrow:
+add a new check for pressing the right arrow button.
+If it is pressed, increase the player's speed:

 ```
     if keys[pygame.K_SPACE] and grounded: # If the player is on the ground and presses space, let them jump